raspberrypilearning/tree-life-simulator/en/step_4.md

 --- /task ---

-The survival rate for new trees is 80% meaning that 2 trees out of every 10 planted will die of natural causes before they are fully grown.
-Add new fully-grown trees to your count to see how many there are whilst the simulation is running.
+The survival rate for new trees is estimated to be 80% meaning that 2 trees out of every 10 planted will die of natural causes before they are fully-grown.
+Add new fully-grown trees to your `trees`{:class="block3variables"} count to see how many there are whilst the simulation is running.

 --- task ---

-At the end of your `when I start as a clone` script add a `change trees by 1` block.
+At the end of your `when I start as a clone`{:class="block3control"} script add a `change trees by 1`{:class="block3variables"} block.

 ```blocks3
 when I start as a clone